 How are new innovations unlocked?
 Far from being the preserve of an exclusive club, the potential for game-changing innovation is universal.
 It simply takes curiosity, perseverance, resourcefulness and humor to make it a reality.
-In our latest blog, we take a look at Ericsson’s very own innovation incubator, Ericsson ONE, and explore how they are helping the world’s most curious entrepreneurs to take the almighty leap from zero to one.

 We live in a world where technology that awed us this morning has already been commoditized by lunch.
 This digital disruption has played a key role in drastically reducing the life expectancy of Fortune 500 companies, and almost 88% of the giants that dominated in 1955 have either gone bankrupt, merged, or dropped off from their place of honor.